 Signs Your Boston Fern is Exposed to the Wrong Temperature and Humidity

-When a Boston fern gets too warm, it tends to lose its vigor and start going limp or wilting.
-The plant should recover within a day or two once it’s brought back into a cooler and more controlled environment.
+When a Boston fern gets too warm, it tends to lose its vigor and go limp or wilting.
+The plant should recover within a day or two once it’s returned to a cooler and more controlled environment.

 Boston ferns that are exposed to temperatures below freezing will suffer more pronounced damage.
-Many outer fronds can die off from the exposure.
+Many outer fronds can die off or display signs of yellowing from the exposure.
 If you manage to get the plant indoors before it is too severely exposed, it may grow back from the remaining foliage.

 More subtle signs of incorrect temperature and humidity exposure include brown, curled tips.
 These may continue even when you water the plant’s soil more evenly.
 You’ll also want to watch out for common Boston fern pests and diseases, which often thrive when plants are grown in less-than-ideal conditions.